Therapy for Gay Men

 Therapy is about more than just talking about issues faced within the LGBTQ community.

-From day one, we begin by setting goals and learning about the structure for counseling.
+From day one, we begin by setting SMART goals for life and therapy, as well as learning about the structure for counseling.
 I have clients complete an intake history form that goes over your past experiences and current situation..
 In our first session, you will learn the tools needed to live an authentic life.

 My practice is called CBT Gym for a reason.
 I provide all of my clients with the opportunity to learn how to work out their minds to begin living better.